-28.2 Implementing a CacheEventListenerFactory and CacheEventListener
+26.2 Implementing a CacheEventListenerFactory and CacheEventListener

 CacheEventListenerFactory is an abstract factory for creating cache event listeners.
 Implementers should provide their own concrete factory, extending this abstract factory.
-It can then be configured in ehcache.xml public abstract CacheEventListener createCacheEventListener(Properties properties);
+It can then be configured in ehcache.xml

 The factory class needs to be a concrete subclass of the abstract factory class CacheEventListenerFactory, which is reproduced below: